Knowledge Base

 Use it when

-You have several related topics that don't all need to be visible at once (FAQs, deep dives, optional detail).
+Several related topics that don't all need to be visible at once (FAQs, deep dives, optional detail).

 How to set it up